oracle/terraform-provider-oci/website/docs/r/cloud_migrations_target_asset.html.markdown

 The following arguments are supported:

-* `block_volumes_performance` - (Optional) (Updatable) Performance of the block volumes.
+* `block_volumes_performance` - (Applicable when type=INSTANCE) (Updatable) Performance of the block volumes.
 * `is_excluded_from_execution` - (Required) (Updatable) A boolean indicating whether the asset should be migrated.
 * `migration_plan_id` - (Required) OCID of the associated migration plan.
 * `ms_license` - (Optional) (Updatable) Microsoft license for the VM configuration.
-* `preferred_shape_type` - (Required) (Updatable) Preferred VM shape type that you provide.
+* `preferred_shape_type` - (Required when type=INSTANCE) (Updatable) Preferred VM shape type that you provide.
 * `type` - (Required) (Updatable) The type of target asset.
-* `user_spec` - (Required) (Updatable) Instance launch details.
+* `user_spec` - (Required when type=INSTANCE) (Updatable) Instance launch details.
 Use the `sourceDetails` parameter to specify whether a boot volume or an image should be used to launch a new instance.
-	* `agent_config` - (Optional) (Updatable) Configuration options for the Oracle Cloud Agent software running on the instance.
+	* `agent_config` - (Applicable when type=INSTANCE) (Updatable) Configuration options for the Oracle Cloud Agent software running on the instance.
-		* `are_all_plugins_disabled` - (Optional) (Updatable) Whether Oracle Cloud Agent can run all the available plugins.
+		* `are_all_plugins_disabled` - (Applicable when type=INSTANCE) (Updatable) Whether Oracle Cloud Agent can run all the available plugins.
 This includes the management and monitoring plugins.

 			To get a list of available plugins, use the [ListInstanceagentAvailablePlugins](https://docs.cloud.oracle.com/iaas/api/#/en/instanceagent/20180530/Plugin/ListInstanceagentAvailablePlugins) operation in the Oracle Cloud Agent API.
 For more information about the available plugins, see [Managing Plugins with Oracle Cloud Agent](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/manage-plugins.htm).
-		* `is_management_disabled` - (Optional) (Updatable) Whether Oracle Cloud Agent can run all the available management plugins.
+		* `is_management_disabled` - (Applicable when type=INSTANCE) (Updatable) Whether Oracle Cloud Agent can run all the available management plugins.
 By default, the value is false (management plugins are enabled).

 			These are the management plugins: OS Management Service Agent and Compute instance run command.

 			The management plugins are controlled by this parameter and the per-plugin configuration in the `pluginsConfig` object.
 			* If `isManagementDisabled` is true, all the management plugins are disabled, regardless of the per-plugin configuration.
 			* If `isManagementDisabled` is false, all the management plugins are enabled.
 You can optionally disable individual management plugins by providing a value in the `pluginsConfig` object.
-		* `is_monitoring_disabled` - (Optional) (Updatable) Whether Oracle Cloud Agent can gather performance metrics and monitor the instance using the monitoring plugins.
+		* `is_monitoring_disabled` - (Applicable when type=INSTANCE) (Updatable) Whether Oracle Cloud Agent can gather performance metrics and monitor the instance using the monitoring plugins.
 By default, the value is false (monitoring plugins are enabled).

 			These are the monitoring plugins: Compute instance monitoring and Custom logs monitoring.

 			The monitoring plugins are controlled by this parameter and by the per-plugin configuration in the `pluginsConfig` object.
 			* If `isMonitoringDisabled` is true, all the monitoring plugins are disabled, regardless of the per-plugin configuration.
 			* If `isMonitoringDisabled` is false, all the monitoring plugins are enabled.
 You can optionally disable individual monitoring plugins by providing a value in the `pluginsConfig` object.
-		* `plugins_config` - (Optional) (Updatable) The configuration of plugins associated with this instance.
+		* `plugins_config` - (Applicable when type=INSTANCE) (Updatable) The configuration of plugins associated with this instance.
-			* `desired_state` - (Required) (Updatable) Whether the plugin should be enabled or disabled.
+			* `desired_state` - (Required when type=INSTANCE) (Updatable) Whether the plugin should be enabled or disabled.

 				To enable the monitoring and management plugins, the `isMonitoringDisabled` and `isManagementDisabled` attributes must also be set to false.
-			* `name` - (Required) (Updatable) The plugin name.
+			* `name` - (Required when type=INSTANCE) (Updatable) The plugin name.
 To get a list of available plugins, use the [ListInstanceagentAvailablePlugins](https://docs.cloud.oracle.com/iaas/api/#/en/instanceagent/20180530/Plugin/ListInstanceagentAvailablePlugins) operation in the Oracle Cloud Agent API.
 For more information about the available plugins, see [Managing Plugins with Oracle Cloud Agent](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/manage-plugins.htm).
-	* `availability_domain` - (Optional) (Updatable) The availability domain of the instance.
+	* `availability_domain` - (Applicable when type=INSTANCE) (Updatable) The availability domain of the instance.
 Example: `Uocm:PHX-AD-1`
-	* `capacity_reservation_id` - (Optional) (Updatable) The OCID of the compute capacity reservation under which this instance is launched.
+	* `capacity_reservation_id` - (Applicable when type=INSTANCE) (Updatable) The OCID of the compute capacity reservation under which this instance is launched.
 You can opt out of all default reservations by specifying an empty string as input for this field.
 For more information, see [Capacity Reservations](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/reserve-capacity.htm#default).
-	* `compartment_id` - (Optional) (Updatable) The OCID of the compartment.
+	* `compartment_id` - (Applicable when type=INSTANCE) (Updatable) The OCID of the compartment.
-	* `create_vnic_details` - (Optional) (Updatable) Contains properties for a VNIC.
+	* `create_vnic_details` - (Applicable when type=INSTANCE) (Updatable) Contains properties for a VNIC.
 You use this object when creating the primary VNIC during instance launch or when creating a secondary VNIC.
 For more information about VNICs, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).
-		* `assign_private_dns_record` - (Optional) (Updatable) Whether the VNIC should be assigned a DNS record.
+		* `assign_private_dns_record` - (Applicable when type=INSTANCE) (Updatable) Whether the VNIC should be assigned a DNS record.
 If set to false, there will be no DNS record registration for the VNIC.
 If set to true, the DNS record will be registered.
 By default, the value is true.

 			If you specify a `hostnameLabel`, then `assignPrivateDnsRecord` must be set to true.
-		* `assign_public_ip` - (Optional) (Updatable) Whether the VNIC should be assigned a public IP address.
+		* `assign_public_ip` - (Applicable when type=INSTANCE) (Updatable) Whether the VNIC should be assigned a public IP address.
 Defaults to whether the subnet is public or private.
 If not set and the VNIC is being created in a private subnet (that is, where `prohibitPublicIpOnVnic` = true in the [Subnet](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Subnet/)), then no public IP address is assigned.
 If not set and the subnet is public (`prohibitPublicIpOnVnic` = false), then a public IP address is assigned.
 If set to true and `prohibitPublicIpOnVnic` = true, an error is returned.

 			**Note:** This public IP address is associated with the primary private IP on the VNIC.
 For more information, see [IP Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingIPaddresses.htm).